Tying a tie – the guide

 - Tighten with a centre dimple

-Windsor knot
+Windsor

 - Bring long end across short end